timofeysie/needlebush-client/README.md

 The form types will replace the todo list on the home page.
 Choosing one will let the user edit the definition.

+The main points for the dynamic model driven forms are:
+- forms are created from a json file format
+- there is data relating to the entire for, such as name, date of creation, etc.
+- the form model then has any number of inputs with a range of attributes like type, order, labels etc.
+- validation will also be included in the input form model
+- each text input field will be created with the same text input field component
+- if we need a different text box, then the definition for that will be added to the form model

 ## Nested forms part II